FrancisWooff/audiotest-1-self-hosted-video-limited-browser-support/README.md

 # audiotest VERSION 1 WITH LIMITED BROWSER SUPPORT
 Template for University of Salford MSc Audio Production students to adapt to host comparative audio tests online

+13/1/21 some further updating - including improved javascript.
+However broswr support of html <video> audioTracks seems to be receding, rather than increasing.
+W3 Schools table now shows "no support" for all broswers except "old" Edge v11.
+Tested as working in new Edge (v87) with developer flag enabled.

 01/09/2020 this project is now unlikely to be developed further, a new project audiotest-2, which uses an embedded video player (the content for which is hosted elsewhere), seems to offer more flexibility of video file formats that can be uploaded & better browser compatibility (looking compatible with all modern browsers)

 If you do still choose to use this template the following additional actions are required as a minimum: